alexandrnikitin/blog/_posts/2017-04-24-high-performance-dotnet-by-example.md

 We won't cover black bots because it is a huge topic with sophisticated analysis and Machine learning algorithms.
 We will focus on the white and grey bots that identify themselves as such.

 There's no reason to show a banner for a bot, right?
 It's pointless, waste of resources and money.
 What's the most important is that clients don't want to pay for that and our goal is to filter all bots out.
-There are few ways to identify bot traffic.
-One of the ways that became a standard in the industry is to use a defined list of User Agent strings.
+There are several ways to identify bot traffic, e.g., IP addresses, behavior analysis, honeypots, etc. One of the ways that became a standard in the industry is to use a defined list of User Agent strings.
+Advertising companies are required to have it to be compliant to standards.
 Let's take a look at an example.

 My browser's user agent string looks like this at the moment: `Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/57.0.2987.133 Safari/537.36` Yes, I use Chrome on Windows 10.